NeuroJSON/bjdata/Binary_JData_Specification.md

 have additional (_optional_) parameters to improve decoding efficiency and/or to reduce the size of the encoded value even further.

-- The BJData specification (since Draft-2) requires that all numeric values be written in the **Little-Endian order**.
-This is a breaking feature compared to BJData Draft-1 and UBJSON Draft-12, where numeric values are in Big-Endian order.
+- The BJData specification (since Draft-2) requires that all numeric values must be written in the **Little-Endian order**.
+This is a breaking change compared to BJData Draft-1 and UBJSON Draft-12, where numeric values are in Big-Endian order.

 - The `array` and `object` data types are **container** types, similar to JSON